A wellness coaching certification can help you increase your credibility and your value

 2. Competence.
 Regardless of your background, you significantly raise your competence as a wellness coach through the process of earning a certification.
 Having the tools to address the big picture for your clients in all aspects of health and wellness will make you a stronger coach.
 You’ll also expand your knowledge base and learn new skills.

 3. Continuing Education Credits (CEUs).
 Catalyst certification programs are currently accredited for 27-35 contact hours.
-The Catalyst Coaching certification is approved by the International Consortium for Health and Wellness Coaching (ICHWC), allowing you to sit for the national board exam if desired.
+The Catalyst Coaching certification is approved by the National Board for Health & Wellness Coaching (NBHWC), allowing you to sit for the national board exam if desired.
 Catalyst’s certification program is also approved/accredited by many other top-tier credentialing agencies, including the American College of Sports Medicine (ACSM), the Nutritional Therapy Association (NTA), and the Federation of State Boards of Physical Therapy (FSBPT).

 4. Professional development.
 Many participants in Catalyst’s programs speak to the value of the communication skills they learned during the certification process.
 In addition to our multiple certification pathways, we offer a wellness coaching business toolbox and web portal full of business management tools to help coaches manage successful coaching businesses.
 In addition, we host the nation’s only health and wellness coach retreat and symposium, maintain a coaching library with recommended resources, publish regular blog posts on wellness coaching, and conduct a podcast on wellness coaching topics.
 If you’re ready to take the next steps, you can also bump up to the next level by becoming a Master Certified Wellness Coach.

 What are you waiting for?
 Learn more about Catalyst Coaching Institute’s wellness coach certification and how you can benefit and grow from becoming a certified coach.